lpawlak1/vim-simplest-todo/README.md

 ## Prerequisites
 - Neovim nightly
 - Linux, no port to windows in in plans
-- Apart from this plugin you need to install [popfix](https://github.com/RishabhRD/popfix) but as of today the `master` don't support renaming element and deleting it so please use forked version of [popfix](https://github.com/lpawlak1/popfix) with branch `list-commands`.
+- Apart from this plugin you need to install [popfix](https://github.com/RishabhRD/popfix) preferably `master` branch.

 ---
 ## Installation